Steel Angel Kurumi: Plot

-Steel Angel Kurumi 1: The story follows a young boy named Nakahito Kagura.
+Steel Angel Kurumi 1: Set during Japan's Taishō era, The story follows a young boy named Nakahito Kagura.
 He is pushed by a group of his classmates to go into a house that is rumored to belong to a mad scientist.
 While inside, he comes across in what seems to be a lifelike doll.
 At the same time, the Japanese Army carries out an attack on the house.
 During the attack the "doll" falls over and Nakahito accidentally kisses it, causing it to awaken.
 The doll turns out to be a Steel Angel called Kurumi, who is being hunted by the military for mysterious reasons.

 Steel Angel Kurumi 2: Seventy-five years later, Nako Kagura is the great-granddaughter of the main protagonist from the previous series who is shown to be a high school student and an aspiring musician who also gets her chance to discover the existence of Kurumi and the Steel Angels.
 Unfortunately after Kurumi steals her first kiss, Nako's wealthy childhood friend Uruka Sumeragi becomes furious and upset; and does everything in her power (which including hiring her father's highly trained agents and powerful mecha-like robots) to defeat Kurumi and win back Nako's affection.